te-565/titanic-mlflow/README.md

 * Plac to simplify the creation of command line execution options.
 * Model experimentation and deployment with MLFlow.
 * Machine Learning visualisation produced via `yellowbrick` and `scikitplot`

+Links to the packages mentioned here can be found in the **Useful Links** section.

 Over time, I will be expanding upon these topics with documentation, sessions and tutorials etc. to ensure that the "why", "what" and "how" get properly explained.